GoogleChrome/web.dev/src/site/content/en/learn/css/selectors/index.md

-This subsequent combinator provides a little less rigidity, which is useful in contexts like the above sample, where we change the colour of a custom switch when its associated checkbox has the `:checked` state.
+This subsequent combinator provides a little less rigidity, which is useful in contexts like the above sample, where we change the color of a custom switch when its associated checkbox has the `:checked` state.

 #### Child combinator